 - stay away from your and your children’s residence, places of employment, schools, etc.;

-In a long-term protective order (after a full hearing), a judge may:
+In a long-term protective order, a judge may:

 - order all of the relief listed above; and